ProChain/WhitePaper/README.md

 We will send PRO throught ICO platform as soon as the ICO ends.

-#### 14.What is the distribution of the locked 4 billion PRO?
+#### 14.What is the distribution of the locked 5 billion PRO?

-Core devlopement team 10%, early investors and consultants 10%, business and community operation 20%(including the ICO bonus 6%, Enterprise trial tokens subsidy 2%, which will be used to hire more talent engineers to join community).
+Core devlopement team 15%, early investors and consultants 15%, business and community operation 20%(including Enterprise trial tokens subsidy 2%) which will be used to hire more talent engineers to join community.